nextcloud/documentation/admin_manual/configuration_user/user_auth_ftp_smb_imap.rst

 ===========================================
-User Authentication with IMAP, SMB, and FTP
+User authentication with IMAP, SMB, and FTP
 ===========================================

 You may configure additional user backends